-- 1. Plan Overview; - Overview of the plan purpose and scope, and plan development process, and streamflow;
+- 1. Plan Overview;

+- 2. Overview of the plan purpose and scope, and plan development process, and streamflow;

+- 3. Summary of the subbasins,

 &lt;sup>3 Some members of the WRIA 14 Committee have different interpretations of RCW 90.94.030.
 Statements from entities and other documents provided in the Compendium provide more information on their interpretations, which apply throughout this plan.